-Most groups cover all types of cancer, and can also help carers, family and friends of people with cancer come to terms with what is happening, how best to help and how to take care of themselves.
+Some groups can also help carers, family and friends of people with cancer come to terms with what is happening, how best to help and how to take care of themselves.

+Most groups cover all types of cancer.
 Other groups are for people with a specific type of cancer, such as a breast care group or a laryngectomy club.

 Many people living with cancer find that joining a group where they can meet people who have similar experiences to their own can make them feel less isolated.